jfrog/terraform-provider-artifactory/docs/resources/local_terraform_module_repository.md

 * `key` - (Required) the identity key of the repo.
 * `description` - (Optional)
 * `notes` - (Optional)
-* `registry_type` - (Optional) The Terraform registry type for component Module.
-Default value is `module`.
-  Default repo layout will be set to `terraform-module-default`.

 ## Import